Trump says Bernie, Biden look 'tired crazy' and 'exhausted'

 Sanders and Biden will be standing next to each other on the second night of NBC News' Democratic debate next week.
 Trump, 72, has repeatedly taken aim at the stamina of his older opponents, Sanders, who is 77, and Biden, who is 76.

 In an interview with ABC News last week, Trump said he "probably" averages "four or five hours" of sleep every night.
-Trump has come under fire for his work schedule in recent months after earlier this year, Axios reported that nearly 60 percent of Trump's schedule is unstructured "Executive Time."
-The president often spends the first five hours of his day watching TV, reading newspapers, and phoning advisers to discuss news items, the report said.
+Trump has come under fire for his work schedule in recent months after Axios reported in February that nearly 60 percent of Trump's schedule is unstructured "Executive Time."
+The president often spends the first five hours of his day watching TV, reading newspapers and phoning advisers to discuss news items, the report said.